Graphic Workshop Graphic Workshop PostScript Plugin

 Note that this is also a quick way to determine which version of Ghostscript is installed on your system, should this issue arise.

-Alternately, look in the Windows Add/Remove Programs list — that would be Programs and Features under Windows 7 and Windows 8 — and find an entry for Ghostscript.
+Alternately, look in Programs and Features under Windows 7, 8 and Windows 10 and find an entry for Ghostscript.
 If it's there, some species of Ghostscript exists on your system.

 If Ghostscript is conspicuously absent, please visit the Ghostscript web page and download the 32-bit GPL Ghostscript installer.
 We strongly recommend that you download the installer from Ghostscript's page, rather than a third-party software repository, to ensure that you install the most recent release of Ghostscript, and one that hasn't been tampered with.